The technicians who could replace Martino in the Mexican National Team

 Ignacio Ambriz

-‘Nachito’ Ambriz is another Mexican coach who could come in to remove in the event that Gerardo Martino leaves the ranks of Tri.
+‘Nachito’ Ambriz is another Mexican coach who could come into play in the event that Gerardo Martino leaves the ranks of Tri.
 His achievements in the Mexican soccer and its trajectory in Spain, make the former Huesca technician an ideal candidate, in addition to the fact that he is unemployed.

 Antonio Mohamed